yuantailing/cgservice/README.md

 1. Edit apache2 *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
 1. Force vsftpd to use SSL connections.
 1. Add a service to run letsencrypt in cycle to renew certificates.
+1. Add a service to run backup in cycle.

 ## Services